John Gilderbloom: Other work

-Clinton Administration

-Dr. Gilderbloom consulted with the Clinton Administration on "Clinton's first State of the Union Speech" and "Section 108 programs, Hope VI, and Community Outreach Partnership Programs."
-He was recognized for his "extraordinary service to the President's Council on Sustainable Development" for his research.

 Neighborhood revitalization

-Dr. Gilderbloom runs a successful consulting business and has contributed his expertise on numerous neighborhood revitalization projects in West Louisville, Newport (KY), Covington (KY), and Southern Indiana worth over $100 million.
+Gilderbloom runs a successful consulting business and has contributed his expertise on numerous neighborhood revitalization projects in West Louisville, Newport (KY), Covington (KY), and Southern Indiana worth over $100 million.
 His work has been featured in The New York Times.
 The East Russel Partnership, a collaboration between local organizations; city, state, and federal government; and the Center for Sustainable Urban Neighborhoods received the Sierra Club's Best Practices Award, given for smart growth projects for their success in West Louisville.
 He has also worked with cities to produce "green housing developments" in Louisville, Indianapolis, Muncie, IN; Covington, KY; and Newport, KY.

 Real estate

-Dr. Gilderbloom has restored 10 historic homes as a part of his business, one of which has been featured in The New York Times and been the set of the movie The Song.
+Gilderbloom has restored 25 historic homes in Louisville, Houston, Green Bay, and currently in Scottsdale and Phoenix as a part of his business, one of which has been featured in The New York Times and been the set of the movie The Song.
 His homes are restored using principles of green design.